The Best Email Sign-Off, and 14 to Avoid

 “Yours”, and variants thereof (“yours truly”, “yours faithfully” and so on) sit on the more formal end of the spectrum.
 As with “best”, the more words you add, the more formal it becomes.
 “Yours” does have another complication, though: many wonder exactly what you’re offering when you say “yours”, and “yours faithfully” indicates something incredibly formal like a forthcoming marriage proposal.
 Avoid.

-Only really acceptable if you’re British, otherwise it seems a little patronising.
-The same can also be said with “ta”, but “cheers” is generally a favoured response that’s also pleasingly casual and – to us Brits – perfectly acceptable instead of “thanks” and more formal email sign-offs.
+Only really acceptable if you’re British, otherwise it seems a little patronizing.
+The same can also be said with “ta”, but “cheers” is generally a favored response that’s also pleasingly casual and – to us Brits – perfectly acceptable instead of “thanks” and more formal email sign-offs.

 15. As ever

-The generally favoured way to end an email is “as ever”.
+The generally favored way to end an email is “as ever”.
 It may not be an ideal finisher for initial contact, but it’s great for replying to someone you speak to often over email.
-It carries no expectancies, connotations or tone to read into.
+It carries no expectancies, connotations, or tone to read into.
 It’s simply you signing off as you.